razaghimahdi/Card-Drawer/README.md

 # Card Drawer

-`Card Drawer` is a library that allows developers to add a custom cool Drawer to their Jetpack Compose apps.
+`CardDrawer` is a library that allows developers to add a custom cool Drawer to their Jetpack Compose apps.
 The library provides a customizable drawer that lets users select items, with options for updating the selected date and other settings.